apigeek/architect/README.md

 	    When I GET http://google.com
 	    Then response code should be 302

-I want to test-drive ApiGeek-Architect
+I want to test-drive ApiGeek:Architect
 ======================================

-ApiGeek-Architect is built using NodeJS.
+ApiGeek:Architect is built using NodeJS.
 If you're new to node, pre-read [Getting Started](https://www.npmjs.com/package/ApiGeek-dialect/tutorial).

-You install ApiGeek-Architect as a system-wide CLI command:
+You install ApiGeek:Architect as a system-wide CLI command:

 	$ npm install apigeek-architect -g